2014 United States House of Representatives elections in Colorado: District 7

 The 7th district is located in Central Colorado, to the north and west of Denver and includes the cities of Thornton and Westminster and most of Lakewood.
-The incumbent is Democrat Ed Perlmutter, who has represented the district since 2007.
+The incumbent Democrat Ed Perlmutter, who has represented the district since 2007, ran for re-election.
 He was re-elected with 54% of the vote in 2012 and the district has a PVI of D+5.

-The Republican nominee is Don Ytterberg, former vice chairman of the Colorado Republican Party.
-Douglas "Dayhorse" Campbell, a perennial candidate for office and Tyler Bagley ran for the American Constitution Party and the Libertarian Party, respectively, but neither made the ballot.